tujlaky/clipboard-share/README.md

 - Real-time text sharing across connected clients
 - **File upload and sharing** (up to 50MB per file)
+- **Drag and drop file upload** anywhere on the page
+- **Auto-upload** on file drop for quick sharing
 - Image preview for uploaded images
 - Download button for all uploaded files
 - Copy button for text messages
 - Modern UI with Tailwind CSS
 - Upload progress indicator
+- Visual feedback when dragging files
 - Responsive design
 - No authentication required